 ShimmerCat was founded by scientists to make a difference — with a technology that you can't get anywhere else.
 We measure and collect data in numerous things: how long each individual request takes, which images are most likely to be served in each page fetch, which IP address represent humans and which represent bots, and much much more.
 Then we use all that data to feed our AI engines, which make decisions that improve the performance of the website.

-We do this with our very own web server software that is able to capture the data we need, but is also able to act on the decisions of the AI engine.
+We do this with our very own HTTP/2 web server software that is able to both capture the data we need, and to act on the decisions of the AI engine.
 Does that IP address represent a bot?
 Then it should get its data after the humans that are visiting the site at the same time.
 Is it likely that the page need a specific set of images?
 Then let's leverage HTTP/2 Push to start delivering them even before the backend starts delivering the HTML response.
-It's all about performance.

 Cats run the Internet.
 Cat memes, cat photos, and cat videos make up some of the most viewed content on the web.
 This kind of content was probably not what the people who created the web had in mind when they laid the foundation for future information exchange.
 But while cats in some sense are part of the challenges the Internet today, we think that a cat also can be the solution.